Why truffle hunting in Piedmont, Italy?

 The white truffle of Alba grows in a large portion of the hills of Piedmont including the provinces of Asti and Alessandria.

-We cannot stress enough the fact that less and less truffles are found in the immediate surroundings of Alba due to the massive cultivation of vines which has led to a significant reduction (or extinction) of woods.
+In fact, less and less truffles are found in the immediate surroundings of Alba due to the massive cultivation of vines which has led to a significant reduction (or extinction) of woods.

-Is the truffle hunting in Piedmont real or staged?
+Is the truffle hunting real or staged?

 Most hunters go out in the darkness of the wee hours, regardless of cold and rain, avoiding to reveal where potential finds might be.